 - Can describe experiences and events, dreams, hopes, and ambitions and briefly give reasons and explanations for opinions and plans.

 You may refer to the full summary of each level by clicking here.

 If I serve on one of the ships, will I be working with the local people?

 All of our volunteers work with the local people to some degree.
 Some (for example, those who serve in the hospital) will likely have more direct contact, but there are opportunities throughout the week made available for crew to participate in during their time off from work.
 Our crew also work alongside 200 or so local Day Crew who work onboard during the field service.
 Our Day Crew are vital to our mission, and are an integral part of our community onboard.

 What do crew do after work?

 After work, crew often get together for fellowship and fun.
 This may include going out for an adventure to a local market, dinner or dessert, playing games in one of the lounges onboard or on one of the decks, watching movies, or attending an informal Bible study/prayer meeting.
-Others use the time after work to email friends, write home, practice music or get involved with the many Mercy Ministry opportunities conducted off the ship.
+Others use the time after work to email friends, write home, practice music or get involved with the many Mercy Ministry opportunities conducted off-ship.

 Where do crew come from?